Archives week 43 of 2006

 Mozilla keynote was basically about how to make the minimal contributions of many people collect efficiently into a final product.

 Now at the "Pure Data" Artist's Language talk. "csound" is a programming language?
 I'd thought it was a library.
 Anyway, interesting little patch language, apparently has Python bindings of some form.
-Same kind ...!-->!-->
+Same kind of stuff ...!-->!-->

 Rose somehow forgot that I'm trying to stop helping people with their infected Windows machines, so she volunteered me to help her friend.
 Sigh.
 Anyway, cool thing happened; browsing the start menu to look for suspicious programs I found PyMol!